portableant/personal-blog/_drafts/preparing-the-british-museum-bronze-age-index-for-transcription269-revision-v1-Preparing-the-British-Museum-Bronze-Age-index-for-transcription.md

 To enable this corpus to be digitised is reasonably straight forward and we have employed Dr Jennifer Wexler ([@jwexler](https://twitter.com/JWexlerBM "jennifer on Twitter") on Twitter) to manage the scanning process, and she has been doing this since February after her return from field work in Benin.

 The equipment needed for this is relatively straight forward, the BM has acquired two high capacity/speed scanners (Canon) which can scan 60 and 100 sheets per minute at 600 dpi and once this initial project is over, they can be reused for turning more archival materials into potential crowd sourcing materials.
-You can see a picture of Neil&#8217;s former office (he&#8217;s just moved to a nicer one -we&#8217;re not jealous) being used as the scanning centre below in one of his tweets:
+You can see a picture of Neil's former office (he's just moved to a nicer one -we're not jealous) being used as the scanning centre below in one of his tweets:

 <blockquote class="twitter-tweet" data-width="500" data-dnt="true">
   <p lang="en" dir="ltr">